 History and Heritage

 Before written history, native American cultures, including Clovis and Folsom, hunted and gathered in the area 11,000 years ago.
-Spain claimed the area in the 1500’s and established land grants to attract settlers.
+Spain claimed the area in the 1500s and established land grants to attract settlers.
 However, clashes with Comanches left the valley largely unsettled for many years.
-Zebulon Pike, exploring the southern part of the Louisiana Purchase and after his discovery of Pike’s Peak, was awed by the view of the Sand Dunes (probably from Medano Pass) in 1807.
+Zebulon Pike, exploring the southern part of the Louisiana Purchase and after his discovery of Pike’s Peak, was awed by the view of the Sand Dunes (likely from Medano Pass) in 1807.
 Until Mexico’s liberation from Spain in 1821, Spain claimed the San Luis Valley.
-The 1850’s saw the first permanent settlements.
+The 1850s saw the first group of permanent settlements.

-If you’d like to recapture the feel of a bygone era, travel our rails or visit local mining towns.
-From Medano Pass let your gaze wander from the sand dunes across the San Luis Valley to mountains and your view of natural beauty will be similar to Zebulon Pike’s 200 years ago.
+If you’d like to recapture the feel of a bygone era, travel our rails or visit local mining towns to immerse yourself in our history.
+From Medano Pass, take in the vistas spanning the sand dunes across the San Luis Valley to mountains and your view of natural beauty will be similar to Zebulon Pike’s 200 years ago.

 The San Luis Valley is brimming with history, beginning with Native American Paleo-Indian cultures that date back to 11,000 years ago.
 The Ute people inhabited the valley ...